STOP Green Hill Solar. Sort code: 30-99-50 Account: 50098762

 A massive industrial solar utility is proposed, spread over rural Northamptonshire.
-Announced in spring 2024, the Green Hill Solar farm’s 2,965-acre multi-site locations will cover farmland and greenfield spaces, bordering or significantly affecting the villages of Grendon, Easton Maudit, Bozeat, Mears Ashby, Earls Barton, Holcot, Old, Walgrave and beyond.
-Underground cabling linking all sites back to Grendon substation and possibly another substation further north, will affect many more people.
+Announced in spring 2024, the Green Hill Solar farm’s 2,965-acre multi-site locations will cover farmland and greenfield spaces, bordering or significantly affecting the villages of Grendon, Easton Maudit, Bozeat, Mears Ashby, Earls Barton, Holcot, Old, Walgrave, Lavendon and beyond.
+20 km of underground cabling linking sites back to Grendon substation and other substations, will affect many more people.

 Stop Green Hill Solar farm.